jecode93/react-group-project/README.md

 # 📖 "Space Travelers' Hub" <a name="about-project"></a>

-**Space Travelers' Hub** SPA displays a real live data of SpaceX rockets and missions.
+**Space Travelers' Hub** SPA displays real live data of SpaceX rockets and missions.
 Using this SPA users can:
 - book SpaceX rockets
 - join SpaceX space missions